The Obzedat have revived you with purpose. Don't squander their blessing.

 the market is always open

 Depending on your manabase, you may be able to include some number of utility lands.
-This deck has a relatively high Plains count to enable Emeria.
-A deck not playing Emeria could get away with playing more nonbasic lands, and thus also fit in more utility lands.
+If you're running Emeria, you'll need a high Plains count, but otherwise you could get away with playing more nonbasic lands, and thus also fit in more utility lands.

 - Bojuka Bog - grave hate on a land.
 We usually value hitting our land drops over holding it back, but it's still usually worth the cost of entering tapped.